Domagoj Vida: International career

 In June 2018, he was named in Croatia's final 23-man squad for the 2018 FIFA World Cup in Russia.
 Vida scored a header in the quarter-final against hosts Russia to give his side a 2–1 lead in extra time.
 The match finished 2–2, Vida converted his spot kick in the penalty shootout to help his side advance.
 In the final, he took a free kick from Luka Modrić to set up Ivan Perišić for Croatia's first goal of the match, and picked up a runners-up medal as France eventually defeated his side 4–2.

 On 15 October 2018, he captained the national team for the first time and scored in a 2–1 friendly win over Jordan.

 On 11 November 2020, he captained the national team once again in a friendly 3–3 draw with Turkey, being at fault for Turkey's first two goals.
 The same night, after the game, he tested positive for COVID-19 and was left to self-isolate in Istanbul.
+On 17 May 2021, he was named in Croatia's final squad for the delayed pan-European UEFA Euro 2020 tournament, where Croatia lost to Spain in the round of 16.

 On 16 November 2022, he played his 100th match for Croatia in a friendly match against Saudi Arabia.
-He remained an unused substitute at the 2022 FIFA World Cup and the UEFA Euro 2024.
+He remained an unused substitute at the 2022 FIFA World Cup in Qatar and UEFA Euro 2024 in Germany.
 Croatia finished third at the former but had an early exit in the group stage at the latter.
 He announced international retirement after the Euro, having last cap in a pre-tournament friendly match against North Macedonia.